lbke/ssr-theory/readme.md

 This includes:
 - build-time server rendering, also known as static rendering, or static site generation (SSG).
 This is when you render the pages of your website when you publish it, once for all.
 - request-time server rendering, also known as just server-side rendering (SSR).
 This is when you render the page every time someone request it.
-- no-rendering at all, when content is stored directly as HTML or text.
+- no rendering at all, when content is stored directly as HTML or text.
 It's an edge case yet falls into the server-side rendering category, as it doesn't involve any kind of client-side rendering.

-Renderi
+#### The special case of static rendering

+Rendering the content at build-time, or not rendering it at all, is considered as a special case.
+Therefore, in the industry, SSR is often synonymous to request-time server-rendering, while the terme "static" is preferred for build-time rendering or no rendering at all.
+From the server owner perspective, this make sense: per-request SSR cost th

 The common factor between what we call is that both renders on the server instead of the user's computer.
 The difference relies on when the render happens.